deepsquare-io/ClusterFactory/web/docs/main-concepts/03-gitops/05-sealed-secrets.md

 And you want to store this secret in Git so that it is versioned.
 Storing a plain-text secret is always bad practice as the git repository can get shared everywhere in the world.

-Sealed Secrets encrypt the secret and only the Sealed Secrets controller is able to decrypt the SealedSecret.
+Sealed Secrets encrypt the secret and only the Sealed Secrets controller can decrypt the SealedSecret.

 A SealedSecret looks like this: